 So in your Common Application essay, you want to. . .

 MAKE SURE YOU HAVE SOME SORT OF INTERNAL AND/OR EXTERNAL TENSION.

-At this point, Jonathan begins SHOWING us how “the professors’ home was a telescope to how the other (more affluent) half lived.”
-He describes “the lightly crinkled New York Times sprawled on the kitchen table,” and “the overturned, half-opened books in their overflowing personal library.”
+Up until now, Jonathan’s predominant focus has been on his mother and his family background.
+Now he’s going to show us how “the professors’ home was a telescope to how the other (more affluent) half lived.”
+He describes “the lightly crinkled New York Times sprawled on the kitchen table” and “the overturned, half-opened books in their overflowing personal library.”

 It’s not only that he was exposed to a different world.